Best Pink Sauce Pasta (20 minutes!)

 What To Serve With This Recipe

-The pink sauce pasta recipe makes an easy side dish for Best Italian Stuffed Chicken Thighs (Involtini di Pollo) or Best Salmon Piccata Recipe.
-Serve with a simple salad and homemade bread!
+The pink sauce pasta recipe makes an easy side dish for Best Italian Stuffed Chicken Thighs (Involtini di Pollo) or Salmon Piccata Recipe.
+Serve with a pear gorgonzola salad and ciabatta bread!

 Pink Sauce Recipe